New Technologies Make Exploration in Rocks Far More Effective

 The model starts with mobile spectrometry units that an operator can take into the field and instantly analyze a sample, with on-screen feedback showing exactly what minerals are present.
 The ease and speed of analysis means that one operator in a rented pickup truck can take hundreds if not thousands of samples in a matter of days.

-With far more sample data to work with, the other component of our model is an AI machine learning materials database that finds patterns and trends in an ocean of data—things that can easily go undetected under the conventional approach where a geologist inspects columns on a spreadsheet.
-The Ai-driven database is a tool, though, not a savant.
+With far more sample data to work with, the other component of our model is a machine learning materials database that finds patterns and trends in an ocean of data—things that can easily go undetected under the conventional approach where a geologist inspects columns on a spreadsheet.
+The AI-driven database is a tool, though, not a savant.
 Our decades of experience guides it to the lessons it needs to learn, and its deep analysis points out trends we couldn’t see otherwise.

 What’s more, since this AI-driven analysis can take place on a laptop in the field, it directs a far better-informed exploration strategy that can be fine-tuned by the day.
 It also means that far less time is needed on a property to fully analyze its deposit, so leases for exploration rights can be dramatically shortened, allowing for more properties to be prospected along with properties that are not available on longer-term leases.